HSX99/fourier-piano/README.md

 ## Another way of plotting the Fourier transform
 ![](c-log-freq.png)
 The same signal (me humming a C4), but the horizontal axis has been scaled logarithmically.
-Therefore the octaves are equally spaced, much like on a piano!
+Consequentially, the octaves are now equally spaced, much like on a piano!

 ## Plotting the Fourier transform
 ![](c-piano.png)
-Now we can easily project the power spectrum on a black and white piano background.
+Now we can easily project the power spectrum on a piano backdrop.

 ## Me singing a chord: C7 arpeggio
 ![](c7.gif)